-Though several of the commenters at Monday's meeting decried the city's slow response to the issue, and the detrimental effects of the "trauma-inducing" noise from pickleball, others expressed support for the game and described it as a family-friendly, inclusive sport.
+Though several of the commenters at Monday's meeting decried the city's slow response to the issue and pointed out the detrimental effects of the "trauma-inducing" noise from pickleball, others expressed favor for the game and described it as a family-friendly, inclusive sport.

 One woman, who said she lives across the street and visits the park daily with her 3- and 7-year-old children, also expressed frustration.
 But her concern was the opposite: She wanted the courts opened back up.

 "My quality of life and my kids' quality of life diminished when these few families and the City Council took the court away from us," she said.

 The opponents to pickleball at Skyline Ridge also argued the traffic associated with the game was a safety concern for children around the park, and they lamented the discord the courts have sown in the neighborhood.